 Monty Python sketches; the first two are in German.

 - Dinner for One This Slate article probes the mystery of how this British sketch, unknown in Britain, could become Germany's most popular New Year's tradition.
-You can watch the sketch (11 minutes long and in English) here on Google video.
+You can watch the sketch (11 minutes long and in English) here.

 Online love-letter-writing service, apparently